immutant/immutant/docs/guides/transactions.md

-If you're familiar with [JTA], we make a `TransactionManager` available via the [[manager]] var, and everything else provided by the library is mostly a syntactic sugary glaze around that instance.
+If you're familiar with [JTA], we make a `TransactionManager` available via the [[manager]] var, and everything else provided by the library is mostly a syntactic sugary glaze slathered on that instance.
 For example, the [[transaction]] macro will query the manager to see if a transaction is active.
-If so, it'll simply invoke its body, relying on the transactional components within to automatically enlist themselves as XA resources.
-Otherwise, it'll start a new transaction, execute its body, and commit the transaction unless an exception is caught, in which case the transaction is rolled back.
+If so, it'll simply invoke its body.
+Otherwise, it'll start a new transaction, execute its body, and commit the transaction unless either an exception is caught or [[set-rollback-only]] is called, in which case the transaction is rolled back.
+Either way, it relies on the transactional components within the body to automatically enlist themselves as XA resources.
 For example,

 ```clojure
 (def queue (msg/queue "/queue/test"))